wkumtrider/Bike_Selector_Project/README.md

 # Bike Selector Project
 This project allows a user to enter a bike manufacturer and return a list of bikes offered by that manufacturer.
-The user will select a specific manufacturer and a type of bike and the program will return the model(s) that meet the requirements.
+The user will select a specific biek manufacturer and the program will return the model(s) that meet the requirements.
+The user can also add a new bike to the database.

 This is my project for Code Louisville Software Development course.